In order for an application to be considered, all required documents and fees must be submitted to the Admissions Office. Details are outlined below.

 Dates are subject to change.

-In order for your application to be considered, all required documents and fees must be submitted with the application to the Admissions Office by the application deadline.
+In order for your application to be given equal consideration, all required documents and fees must be submitted with the application to the Admissions Office by the application deadline.

 Please submit the appropriate application fee with your application.
 This fee is based on where you live.
 Application fees are non-refundable, will not be applied to tuition costs, and should be submitted in Canadian currency.